 Provides an understanding of the computer-related programs available to students and their pathways to further education and employment.
-Students will explore the training and productivity habits essential for work in IT-related fields.
-Students will research, plan, and document knowledge and skills used in both academic and professional IT work.
+Explores the training and productivity habits essential for work in IT-related fields.
+Research, plan, and document knowledge and skills used in both academic and professional IT work.

-2. Identify the variety of CIS/IT-related educational programs and their requirements.
+2. Identify IT-related educational programs and their connection to IT professions.

-5. Use a variety of tools for communication and collaborative work.
+3. Use tools for communication, organization, productivity, and collaborative work.

-6. Use web-based productivity tools for document and spreadsheet production.
+4. Demonstrate proficiency with client-based and web-based tools for document and spreadsheet production.

 Students should have access to a reliable computer and internet access.